pat-laugh/pkl/README.md

 # Power keyboard layout

 Keyboard layout different than QWERTY, possibly with better key placements.
-Note that he name of the layout is "Power" for no particular reason.
+Note that the layout's name is "Power" for no particular reason.
 An acronym to refer to it is "PKL".

 To train your skills, you can use the CLI tool [Keyboard